 In response, the U.N.
 General Assembly and Human Rights Council have both condemned the Myanmar authorities for the atrocities, demanded justice and called for Myanmar to fully respect the rights of Rohingya, including by granting them full access to citizenship.
 In December 2017, several months after military operations began, the U.N.
 General Assembly adopted a resolution that called on the Myanmar government to end excessive military force against the Rohingya.
 While over 130 countries supported the resolution, Japan abstained.

-In May, when the Myanmar government established a supposedly independent Commission of Enquiry to investigate the abuses against the Rohingya, Foreign Minister Taro Kono welcomed it with open arms.
+In May, when the Myanmar government announced it will establish a supposedly independent Commission of Enquiry to investigate the abuses against the Rohingya, Foreign Minister Taro Kono welcomed it with open arms.
 This followed repeated statements by the military and government denying abuses and a series of failed official commissions that a former Thai foreign minister called a sham.

 The government made its intentions clear on Aug.
 29 when a presidential spokesman, Zaw Htay, stated that the commission was formed to “respond to false allegations made by the U.N. agencies and other international communities.”
 The commission’s chair, Rosario Manalo, said at the commission’s first news conference, “I assure you there will be no blaming of anybody, no finger-pointing of anybody.”